dipy/dipy/doc/interfaces/BUAN_flow.rst

 with PPMI data derivatives.

 NOTE: Make sure all output folders are empty and do not get overridden.

-Following workflows require specific input directory structure.
+Following workflows require specific input directory structure but don't worry as downloaded data is already in the required format.
+We will be using ``bundles`` folder you downloaded from streamline atlas link and ``subjects_small`` folder downloaded from test data link.

 Create an ``out_dir`` folder (eg: bundle_profiles)::